Table of Contents

-I am writing this first, because I have wanted to write this post for a very, very, very long time, and second, as a precursor to an upcoming post talking about Alien Conspiracies.
+I am writing this first, because I have wanted to write this post for a very, very, very long time, and second, as a precursor to my post talking about Alien Conspiracies?
+(Oct 2018).
 Why would I talk about religion as a precursor to a post about Alien Conspiracies?
 Well, I guess you will have to see how I tie it all together when you read that post! =) =P

-Religions developed as an evolutionary adaptation after Humanity evolved from more of a reptilian (reactive) brain species to a ‘moral animal‘ (proactive) brain species with increased:
+Superstitions, religions, and myths developed as an evolutionary adaptation after Humanity evolved from more of a ‘reptilian’ brain (reactive) species to a ‘moral animal‘ brain (proactive) species with increased:

 - brain size and capacity

-More specifically, because of those intellectual increases, religions and superstitions developed as a coping strategy to help Humanity, especially in our earliest formative moments, to compensate for the increased awareness of our ignorance, agency, mortality, and our self-awareness.
+More specifically, because of those intellectual increases, superstitions, religions, and myths developed as a coping strategy to help Humanity, especially in our earliest evolutionary moments, to compensate for the increased awareness of our:

-Religions and superstitions are human constructs that take our collective and individual ignorances and fears, and personifying and labeling them through imaginary anthropomorphic entities such as:
+Superstitions and religions, as human constructs, take our collective and individual ignorances and fears, and personifying and labeling them through imaginary anthropomorphic entities such as:

 - supernatural (witches, dryads, faerie, leprechauns, vampires, ghouls, ghosts, werewolves)